-Almost since the very beginning of Barnimages, building our email list has played a huge role in our strategy.
-That’s right, almost from the beginning.
-We launched the website on a free WordPress theme with nothing but a bunch of photos we decided to give away for free.
-In fact, there was no strategy at all, no big plans, and definitely no subscription form.
+Almost from the beginning of Barnimages, building the email list has played a massive role in our strategy.
+You might ask: why not from the very beginning?
+We’ve launched the website on a free WordPress theme with nothing but a bunch of photos we decided to give away for free.
+There was no strategy at all, no big plans, and no subscription form.
 We didn’t feel the need to focus on email marketing and collecting emails because we weren’t selling anything.
 Looking back now, I can confidently call this a big mistake.

-A month or two later, after realizing that our website and our photos were bringing true value to people, we got our heads on straight.
+A month or two later, after realizing that our website was bringing real value to people, we got our heads on straight.
 By that time, we knew that email newsletters can be one of the great ways to connect and keep in touch with our audience.

-We implemented subscription forms on the website and started using tools like Sumo to collect emails.
+We implemented subscription forms on the website and started using various tools and techniques to convert visitors into subscribers.
 A month later, we had built a list of more than 700 people.
-After one year of existence, there are more than 10,000 subscribers to our Forbes-featured newsletter.
+After one year of existence, there were more than 10,000 subscribers to our Forbes-featured newsletter.

 The beginning – MailChimp

 The free version of MailChimp has all you need to create and send beautiful email campaigns and track your subscriber activities, like Open and Click Rates.
-It has an easy campaign editor, and works well with third-party platforms, like Sumo, for email address collection.
+It has an easy campaign editor and works well with third-party platforms for email address collection.
 It also allows you to create forms and collect subscribers on platforms like Facebook, Twitter, and WordPress.
 However, it also has some very significant limitations.

 There are literally hundreds of email service providers out there, but after spending some time on research and on testing of different MailChimp alternatives, we found the hidden gem in the email marketing world – MailerLite, a service that has become the email marketing platform for Barnimages.

-MailerLite Forever Free Plan has no limitations of features
+MailerLite Forever Free Plan has almost no limitations of features

 MailerLite paid plans are cheap